-Our team at IrishCentral hear your struggles so we’ve put together a guide to the pronunciation, meaning, and alternatives to the most popular Irish girl names:
+The team here at IrishCentral hears your struggles so we’ve put together a guide to the pronunciation, meaning, and alternatives to the most popular Irish girl names.

-Here are the top traditional Irish names for baby girls:
+Here are some of the most popular traditional Irish names for baby girls:

 Meaning: “beautiful, radiant, joyful”